-As I was sewing a garment recently, I kept thinking that I wish that I had my pins and a place to keep my small notions such as buttons while I am sewing.
-Why, because like many sewers and quilters, I lay something down and can not figure out where it walked off to.
-Well, I think that I solved that problem.
+As I was sewing a garment recently I kept thinking that I wish that I had my pins and a place to keep my small notions such as buttons while I am sewing.
+Why because like many sewers and quilters I lay something down and can not figure out where it walked off to.
+Well I think that I solved that problem.
 Introducing “The Pincushion Pouch!!”

 CLICK HERE TO DOWNLOAD PRINTABLE INSTRUCTIONS WITH ADDITIONAL PHOTOS.